 Any good project starts with a bit of planning, and in a field where a functioning app might determine whether people get the treatment or not, a lot of planning is required.

-We’ve written generally about locking down the scope of your app, and understanding its budget before, and all of our advice is still true for mHealth apps as well.
+We’ve written generally about locking down the scope of your app, and app development costs before, and all of our advice is still true for mHealth apps as well.
 Nevertheless, we haven’t closed the book on planning things out just yet.
 Healthcare is a rapidly expanding sector of the mobile app market, and in such a crowded space, successful apps will need to have competitive advantages to set them apart from all the rest.

 [RELATED ARTICLE] HOW TO BUILD APPS FOR YOUR USERS, NOT YOURSELF